arthijayaraman-lab/crease_ga/docs/_build/html/_sources/tutorials.rst.txt

 Tutorials
 =========

-A step-by-step tutorial on using crease-ga for vesicle
+A step-by-step tutorial on using crease-ga for vesicles
 ______________________________________________________

 We encourage the user to go through the jupyter notebook tutorial we have prepared.